-STARRY is a 501(c)(3) that provides free professional counseling and family support services in 31 Texas counties for families with children age birth to high school; provides free fatherhood services in in Bell and McLennan counties for fathers with children birth to high school; and provides foster care/adoption services for Central Texas families.
+STARRY is a 501(c)(3) that provides free professional counseling and family support services in over 30 Texas counties for families with children age birth to high school; provides free fatherhood services in in Bell and McLennan counties for fathers with children birth to high school; and provides foster care/adoption services for Central Texas families.

 When it was founded, STARRY was an acronym for “Service To At-Risk and Runaway Youth.”
 However, as its mission changed and services expanded, the acronym was no longer entirely accurate.
 Today, STARRY is the name of our diverse state-wide agency and represents our core values of Service, Together, Access, Responsibility, Relationships, and You.